 - Magnetic resonance imaging (MRI)

 Serious complications are uncommon in CMTC.
 Reported issues associated with CMTC can include:

 - Undergrowth or overgrowth of extremities with potential for limb length differences

 - Fat atrophy (dimpling of the skin) and ulceration of the skin

 - Capillary malformations

-- Macrocephaly (enlarged head size)
+- Macrocephaly (enlarged head size) and possible developmental delay

 - Congenital glaucoma (in those with facial involvement)

 - Pain, heaviness, fatigue or tingling of affected extremity

 Most patients with CMTC show slow but gradual improvement with age.
 The mottled skin pattern begins lightening after birth with most change happening during the first year of life.
 Fading of the mottled skin pattern then slows down after the 1st birthday and may not be visible by 2-3 years of age.
 Sometimes, CMTC skin discoloration does not completely go away.
 Skin dimpling (fat atrophy) typically goes away before 1 year of age.